-This house has a preservation agreement with the Ipswich Historical Commission, including the front and side facades, central frame including primary and secondary members, central chimney, wooden architectual elements including paneling, mantlepieces, doors and othe rmolded detain on the inner walls of the four front rooms, first and second floors.
+This house was the home of Archibald and Isadora Smith, who wrote three popular books about historic gardening under the pseudonym Ann Leighton.
+It was also the home of Nancy and Lovell Thompson, who died in 1971.
+It has a preservation agreement with the Ipswich Historical Commission, including the front and side facades, central frame including primary and secondary members, central chimney, wooden architectural elements including paneling, mantelpieces, doors and other molded detail on the inner walls of the four front rooms, first and second floors.

 Photos of preserved elements in this house (provided by Kristal Pooler & Associates)